Skip to content

 Which Protocol Should You Pick?

-If you have to choose just one, choose HLS.
+After serving video across thousands of websites at Swarmify, the answer is clear: if you have to choose just one, choose HLS.
 Its universal support on Apple devices makes it essential, and open-source players like HLS.js allow it to play flawlessly on non-Apple browsers too.

 By using a modern video platform, you don't actually have to choose.
 You upload your video, and the platform (like Swarmify SmartVideo) automatically handles the complex encoding, creating a CMAF-compliant stream that serves the perfect format to every device—HLS for the iPhone user, DASH for the Android user—instantly.